NCERT Solutions for Class 10 Science Chapter 10 - The Human Eye and The Colorful World

 Class 10 Science Chapter 10 - Human Eye and Colourful World: Important Formulae

 Class 10 Science Chapter 10 - Human Eye and Colourful World question answers also comprise a list of useful formulae on lens and refraction and vision correction.
-These solutions enable students to better solve numerical questions in less time and practice more in examination preparation.
+These Human Eye and Colourful World class 10 question answers enable students to better solve numerical questions in less time and practice more in examination preparation.

 1. Lens Formula